Tool Call

 Parallel tool calls

 The server may emit multiple tool_call events before turn_stop.
-The client should handle all of them — execute application-side tools and respond to untrusted server tool permissions — then re-submit all results and permissions together in a single POST /session/:id.
+The client should handle all of them — execute client-side tools and respond to untrusted server tool permissions — then re-submit all results and permissions together in a single POST /sessions/:id/turns.
 Trusted server-side tools are handled inline by the server and do not require client action.

-Example with two application-side tools, one trusted server tool, and one untrusted server tool — all called in parallel:
+Example with two client-side tools, one trusted server tool, and one untrusted server tool — all called in parallel:

 Tool call resolving